When you apply for a NSW firearms licence you must provide evidence of your genuine reason for the possession and use of firearms.

 - a copy of your current 1F security licence

-- a current firearms safety training accreditation certificate
+- a current firearms training and safety course certificate

 - a letter of intent and endorsement from an approved master licensee.